jgutierrezCSU/scanner-remover-comics/README.md

 ```
 2. **In the GUI**:
    * Click Browse to select a directory containing your CBZ and CBR files.
-   * Click Browse to select a folder containing target images.\n
+   * Click Browse to select a folder containing target images.
-   * Click Process Comics to start processing.\n
+   * Click Process Comics to start processing.
-   The application will compare the last page of each comic with the images in the selected folder and update the comic's metadata if matches are found.
+   * The application will compare the last page of each comic with the images in the selected folder and update the comic's metadata if matches are found.